Asim Shah

 Asim Shah is a Nepalese politician, director, producer belonging to the Rastriya Swatantra Party.
-He is currently serving as the member of the 2nd Federal Parliament of Nepal.
+He is currently serving as a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election he was elected as a proportional representative from the Nepalese Muslims category.

 His filmography consist of Karkash (2013) and Dui Rupaiya (2017).
 He has predominantly worked in many television commercials.
 His brother Asif Shah is a Nepali film actor, producer and TV presenter.